cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 ## Irrelevant Context Harms Stability

-Considering the significant amount of irrelevant context, we further analyze how that impacts stability.
-Here we compare and contrast the stability of the original queries and their cores.
-Given an original query \\(q\\) and its core
-\\(q_c\\), we introduce the following metrics among the possible stability status transitions.
+Considering the significant amount of irrelevant context, we further analyze how that impacts stability, by comparing the original queries and their core counterparts.
+Given an original query \\(q\\) and its core \\(q_c\\), we introduce the following metrics among the possible stability status transitions.
 * **Core Preservation**: given that \\( q \\) is stable, the probability that \\( q_c \\) remains stable.
 * **Core Mitigation**: given that  \\( q \\)  is unstable, the probability that  \\( q_c \\) becomes stable.